 Dear Ms. Meldrew,

-I would like to apply for the role of administrative assistant at the King Monkton School, as advertised on your website.
+I would like to apply for the role of administrative assistant at the King Monkton School, as detailed on your website.

 As a highly organised and dedicated individual, I can manage a busy schedule effectively, including diary management and organising events.
-I can turn my hand to different tasks, including recruitment, payroll, HR and quality assurance, which I understand is key for this role.
+I can turn my hand to different tasks, including recruitment, payroll, HR, and quality assurance, which I understand is key for this role.
+I know that you have an important inspection next year – my previous school survived this last year, so I have plenty of useful insights to share.

 Sincerely,